 Organization: Creating Resources for Empowerment in Action (CREA) was established in 2000 in Delhi with a mission to advance women’s human rights, including reproductive rights, violence against women, and sexuality.
 Through grassroots leadership development, technical assistance, and advocacy and research, CREA works to move the needle for women in the global south, with a particular focus on India.
 To ensure that their training curricula and research results reach the largest audience, they publish materials in both English and Hindi, many of which are geared toward low-literacy audiences.
 Their training programs convene leaders from community organizations and NGOs (mostly from women’s organizations in rural North India, where indicators of human development and gender equality are low) to develop an understanding of a rights-based approach to women’s empowerment, including relevant legal and policy issues as well as strategies for advocacy and community engagement.
 CREA’s Count Me In initiative seeks to address violence and discrimination against females (including sex-selection) through community level awareness-raising, door-to-door campaigns, art and performance, and recently, sports, to change attitudes towards women and girls, and to challenge the acceptance of gender-based violence.
 The initiative includes grass roots programming to empower women and girls to assert their rights in key decision making areas such as education, marriage, and childbearing.

-Current Grant: EMpower’s 4th grant to CREA enables 135 girls and young women to acquire leadership, negotiation and communication skills and address gender issues in their communities.
-75 young women will receive advanced skills training to improve their employability, with 10 receiving scholarship support for professional training and internships in selected careers
+Current Grant: EMpower’s 4th grant to CREA enables girls and young women to acquire leadership, negotiation and communication skills and address gender issues in their communities.
+Some women will receive advanced skills training to improve their employability, with some receiving scholarship support for professional training and internships in selected careers.